-Fixed income securities where fair value is determined by a pricing vendor models to value the securities.
+Where the market for fixed income securities is illiquid, fair value is determined by a pricing vendor who uses models to value the securities.
 The Board and management mitigate the risk of pricing errors by only selecting reputable pricing vendors and by periodically calibrating prices against observable market data.